 This might therefore indicate that the Government could be minded to take a very different approach to pesticides approval with any opportunity for more UK autonomy, although (obviously) much would depend on the terms agreed on exit.
 Membership of the EEA (for example) requires adopting some pesticides marketing and approval systems.

-- Commons Library analysis: Bees and neonicotinoids (PDF, 819 KB)
+Commons Library analysis: Bees and neonicotinoids (819 KB, PDF)